hbbkatiyar/example-app/README.md

 # Laravel 10 Course

-## Get this course from bitfume youtibe channel
+## Get this course from bitfume youtube channel